boobeh123/ScrapeWorks/readme.md

     - While live on localhost:5173, I am sending a POST request to the `/api/scrape` route on the frontend
         - While also live on localhost:3000, I am listening for POST requests on the `/api/scrape` route on the backend
             - This interaction is the concept of how to deploy a React frontend on one service (Netlify) & deploy the backend/API on another service (Railway) and have them tie into one web application.
+- I may make a separate repository for frontend.
+    - Spent just under 2 days debugging why my tailwindcss classes are visible on my html, but not visually visible on the page
+- The web app scrapes the first page of several business categories
+    - Currently saves to localStorage for guest-user-flow
+        - I was going to wire up the db to save leads after I fixed the tailwindcss bug
+            - I didn't fix the bug
 ---------------------------------------------------------------------------------------------------------------------------
 # 🛠️ ScrapeWorks v0 — Project Initialization, tooling & environment
 📅 **Release Date:** July 1, 2025